 If you need to reschedule or cancel your official test date, you will be charged a fee based on the amount of time remaining until your test.
 If you reschedule your exam at least seven full calendar days before your appointment, you will be charged $50 to change your exam date.
 If you reschedule within seven full calendar days, you will be charged the full registration amount.
 If you need to cancel your test date and you do so at least seven full calendar days before your exam, you will be refunded $80; otherwise, you will lose your registration fee.
 To cancel or reschedule, contact GMAC’s Customer Services in your region or change your appointment online at www.mba.com.

-In June 2012, the GMAT will be adding a new section called Integrated Reasoning (IR).
-This new section will replace one of the 2 essays in the AWA section, and, like the essay, will be graded separately from the quant & verbal portions of the test.
+In June 2012, the GMAT added a new section called Integrated Reasoning (IR).
+This new section replaced one of the 2 essays in the AWA section, and, like the essay, is graded separately from the quant & verbal portions of the test.
 You can find more information on Integrated Reasoning and some sample IR problems here.
-Note that if you are taking the GMAT before June 5th, 2012, you will not need to prepare for the IR section.

 Application deadlines for full-time programs are usually divided into three rounds: 1st round in September/October, 2nd round in December/January, and 3rd round in February/March.
 Part-time programs generally have deadlines around April or May.
 Please note that not all schools offer a third round, and that different schools’ exact application deadlines can vary, so you’ll want to check the website of each of your schools carefully for admissions directions and dates.